virresh/StockD/README.md

 However, if you're downloading lots of data, be mindful of NSE's server's bandwidth.
 NSE has two servers, the main server (www.nse...) and the old server (www1.nse...).
 The new server is extremely fast, but I advise every user to be respectful of their usage.
 Some general points would be:
     - Download large amounts of data only during off-market hours.
 I recommend night time.
     - Downloading a day or even a week's data is fine.
 It's not a terribly large amount of data
+- Where to get help?
+I welcome everyone to join in the gitter chatroom and help each other out.

 Steps to run:
 ```